Getting misty

 -- Oil-mist systems have few moving parts to maintain and require little attention.

--- Oil-mist systems allow greater focus on critical areas such as vibration and oil
+-- Oil-mist systems allow greater focus on critical areas such as vibration and oil analysis, which can help predict equipment failures and improve uptime.

-Todd Kierstead is a product manager for Alemite Corporation, a manufacturer of
+Todd Kierstead is a product manager for Alemite Corporation, a manufacturer of oil-mist lubrication systems.

 This article appeared in the April/May 2000 issue of MRO Today magazine.
-Copyright 2000.
+Copyright, 2000.

-to top
+Back to top

 Back to Uptime archives